 Pixar has been the leaders of the computer animation revolution ever since they made their first full-length film with Toy Story (1995).
 This was highly successful and Pixar followed with an unbroken string of hits throughout the late 1990s and 2000s with the likes of A Bug’s Life (1998), Monsters, Inc. (2001), Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008) and Up (2009).

 The 2010s was a more mixed period for Pixar.
 It came after a lengthy battle with parent company Disney over regaining the sequel rights to their own characters.
 The upshot at the end of this was a series of lesser sequels such as Cars 2 (2011), Monsters University (2013), Cars 3 (2017) and Incredibles 2 (2018).
-During this time, original Pixar works became more sporadic and generally likeable but lesser shadows of the works they were producing a few years earlier with the likes of Brave (2012), The Good Dinosaur (2015), Coco (2017), Onward (2020), Luca (2021) and Turning Red (2022).
+During this time, original Pixar works became more sporadic and generally likeable but lesser shadows of the works they were producing a few years earlier with the likes of Brave (2012), The Good Dinosaur (2015), Coco (2017), Onward (2020), Luca (2021), Turning Red (2022) and Elemental (2023).
 Soul was Pixar’s 23rd animated film, the first of theirs to premiere directly via streaming (all due to US theatrical closures over Corona Virus quarantine).

 A few years ago, Pixar faced accusations that it had never featured a woman director and a female heroine in any of its films.
 This led to Brave, which felt an awkward attempt to appease these camps that satisfied nobody.
 Although I am not aware of any similar vocal campaign, Soul similarly feels like an attempt to head off the accusations about no Pixar film having featured a Black hero or had a Black director.
 As such, the film is largely centred around Black characters, features a substantially Black voice cast and a Black co-director/co-writer with Kemp Powers who had previously written five episodes of Star Trek: Discovery (2017- ) and the play One Night in Miami (2013), which was adapted into the film One Night in Miami (2020).